 - 1. Fight back as a last resort when your life is in Imminent Danger

 - 2. Act as aggressively as possible

 - 3. Throw items at the perpetrator

-- 4. Make weapons from surrounding items
+- 4. Create weapons from surrounding items

-- 5. Commit to survive the attack
+- 5. Commitment to surviving the attack

 HAZARD SPECIFIC ANNEX 16; UTILITY FAILURE Utility Failure